 How’s your summer going so far?
 For many financial advisors, it’s a slow season.
 Colleagues and clients are on vacation, and you might have some open stretches on your calendar.

-Now is the ideal time to review compliance requirements and refresh your compliance program to ensure it is as effective and efficient as possible.
-Not sure where to start?
-We’ve got some suggestions for compliance-focused tasks you can undertake this summer to set your firm up for success in Q4 and beyond.
+But we all know the summer lull won't last.
+Once we hit Labor Day, there's usually a flurry of activity that will take us through the fall and into the new year.
+That makes summer the ideal time to review compliance requirements and refresh your compliance program to ensure it is as effective and efficient as possible.
+Here are some compliance-focused tasks you can undertake this summer to set your firm up for success, in Q4 and beyond.

 Start a Compliance Summer Reading List